The N. Gary Lane Paleontology Collection Fund

 - To develop our capacity to apply new tools from geochemistry, stratigraphy, informatics, ecometrics, morphometrics, and analytical paleobiology to long-standing questions about critical transitions in the history of Earth and life.

-If you wish to support our program or are considering a large-scale gift, please contact the Department chair, Dr. Lisa Pratt (firstname.lastname@example.org), the Development Officer of the College of Arts and Sciences Travis Paulin (email@example.com), or the IU Foundation.
+If you wish to support our program or are considering a large-scale gift, please contact one of the faculty curators (Claudia Johnson, firstname.lastname@example.org, David Polly, email@example.com, or Jackson Njau, firstname.lastname@example.org), the Department chair, Dr. Jim Brophy (email@example.com), the Development Officer of the College of Arts and Sciences Travis Paulin (firstname.lastname@example.org), or the IU Foundation.

 The Galloway-Perry-Horowitz Fund for Graduate Education